gperreymond/starter-kit-microservices/README.md

 ## Create your first action in a service

 A service need to have some actions, concider an action as a simple handler and some configurations.
-Create a new directory in __Service__ with the name of the action you want.
+Create a new directory in __services__ with the name of the action you want.

 ```sh
 mkdir services/System/GetHealthCheckForKubernetes